kateolmstead/android-sdk/README.md

 }
 ```

-And then attaching this AwardFrameDelegate class to the frame shown in an activity:
+And then attaching this AwardFrameDelegate class to the placement shown in an activity:

 ```java